dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 ### Functional Programming Takeaways

 Immutable data and statelessness mean that the program's existing state is not modified.
 Instead, new values are returned.
 Pure functions are used for core functionality.
-In order to implement the program and manage necessary side effects, impure functions can call pure functions using imperative code.
+In order to implement the program and manage necessary side effects, impure functions can call pure functions imperatively.

 To learn more about **functional programming**, check out the following resources: